Controversial German ex-politician's speech canceled after threats | DW | 30.11.2019

-Social Democrat politician Thilo Sarrazin, who wrote several books criticizing Islam, was due to appear in Bremen.
+Social Democrat politician Thilo Sarrazin, who has written several books criticizing Islam, was due to appear in Bremen.
 Local media said staff were put under pressure to drop the event amid planned left-wing protests.

 Thilo Sarrazin, who has been accused by Islamic organizations of racism and damaging Germany's reputation, will no longer appear at a private business club in the northwestern city of Bremen next month.